 At the Ocean Summit during the Gothenburg Volvo Ocean Race stopover, the company revealed a specially built version of its XC60 T8 plug-in hybrid SUV that has had several of its plastic components replaced with equivalents containing recycled materials.
 Volvo’s goal is to eradicate single-use plastics across all its premises and events by the end of 2019.

-Made in Australia from recycled ocean plastic, they’re resistant to rot, rust, harsh weather, and their colours will never fade.
+Made in Australia from recycled plastics rescued from beaches, they’re resistant to rot, rust, harsh weather, and their colours will never fade.
 They come in an array of patterns and designs that range from minimalistic to almost Baroque.

 Main image: www.clairerendall.com